-Music IS a universal language.
-Using the unique capacity of this language to communicate with people at deep levels, Continuum facilitates artistic collaboration, interpersonal connection, and a vital flow of ideas and good will that crosses international borders, expanding the possibilities for living for people both in the US and in other parts of the world.
+Continuum facilitates artistic collaborations, interpersonal connection, and a vital flow of ideas and good will that crosses international borders.
+We are expanding the possibilities for living for people both in the US and in other parts of the world.

 Pre-performance recording session at Auditorio Mauricio Lleras, University of the Andes.
 “Mange” Maria Angelica Valencia (bass clarinet), Ricardo Arias (electronics & balloon), Andrew Drury (percussion).
 (Photos by Max Drury)

 The Continuum International Exchange Program has collaborated with Creatividad En Movimiento, hosting Buenos Aires artists at our Artist Retreat in Brooklyn in 2015, 2016, and 2017.
+These times resulted in performances, recording sessions, networking, and many informal and social situations allowing a rich exchange of artistic ideas beneficial to Argentinian and US artists, as well as other international artists in New York.
 CEM hosted Continuum’s Andrew Drury for twenty days in the Fall of 2017 presenting 10 performances in Buenos Aires and Rosario, two studio recordings, workshops, sessions, and informal gatherings.

-Recordings bringing together Argentinian and New York musicians were recorded at Soup & Sound and made possible by the Continuum Artist Residency program and released commercially on the Nendo Dango label in 2017.
+Argentinian and New York musicians recorded at Soup & Sound courtesy of the Continuum Artist Retreat program and made three releases on the Nendo Dango label in 2017.

 information TBA for a residency in 2018